Your Guide to Getting More Magnesium | Natural Factors USA Skip to content

 • Supporting protein synthesis and healthy calcium deposition – essential for the formation of teeth, bones, and tissue*

-Severe dietary magnesium deficiency is uncommon in affluent societies, but high intakes of fat or calcium can intensify magnesium insufficiency, especially under conditions of stress.
+Severe dietary magnesium deficiency is rare in affluent societies, but high intakes of fat or calcium can intensify magnesium insufficiency, especially under conditions of stress.
 Physical, emotional, and endogenous sources of stress can all affect our need for magnesium.*

 Genetic differences in how the body absorbs and uses magnesium may also account for differences in our vulnerability to magnesium deficiency and differences in our body’s physical responses to stress.*[2]